tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

     - the `text-transform` is "uppercase"
     - the `text-shadow` is "3px 2px #A44"
 7. Change the `.innerHTML` of the 2nd paragraph to an empty string - `""`
-8. Change the `.innerHTML` of the 3rd paragraph to instead show an image of a UFO that is out on the web (use the &lt;img> tag)
+8. Change the `.innerHTML` of the 3rd paragraph to instead show an image of a UFO that is out on the web (use an &lt;img> tag)
 9. Change the `.innerHTML` of the &lt;footer> copyright notice to show the current year and your name